Thekkady

 Nature Walk – the guided day trek

 Different nature trails traversing diverse habitats form the trekking routes, generally 4 to 5 km. in length.
-This is an interpretive programme offering excellent opportunity to watch birds, butterflies and other wildlife.
+This is an interpretive program offering an excellent opportunity to watch birds, butterflies, and other wildlife.
 The trails often pass through evergreen and moist deciduous forests interspersed with marshy grasslands.

-An interpretative programme offering an excellent opportunity to watch birds, butterflies and other wildlife The trail often passes through evergreen and moist deciduous forests interspersed with marshy grasslands.
-One can feel nature, hear her whispers and smell her flowers through this programme.
+An interpretative program offering an excellent opportunity to watch birds, butterflies, and other wildlife The trail often passes through evergreen and moist deciduous forests interspersed with marshy grasslands.
+One can feel nature, hear her whispers, and smell her flowers through this program.
 A maximum of 6 persons can go in a slot There are two slots offered along two routes every day.

-The programme is offered between 7.00 am. and 10.30 am. and between 2.00 pm. and 3.00 pm. and lasts for about 3 hours.
-A maximum of 5 persons can go for trekking at a time along each nature trail, accompanied by a trained tribal guide.
-The Nature walk is the right programme to feel nature, hear her whispers and smell her flowers.
+The program is offered between 7.00 am. and 10.30 am. and between 2.00 pm. and 3.00 pm. and lasts for about 3 hours.
+A maximum of 5 persons can go trekking at a time along each nature trail, accompanied by a trained tribal guide.
+The Nature walk is the right program to feel nature, hear her whispers, and smell her flowers.

 Jungle Scout – shepherding the jungle

-This programme envisages a three-hour trek during the night hours, providing a rare opportunity to observe some of the interesting night-life of Periyar Tiger Reserve, such as civets, mouse deer, flying squirrel and various nocturnal bird species, at their silent best.
+This program envisages a three-hour trek during the night hours, providing a rare opportunity to observe some of the interesting night-life of Periyar Tiger Reserve, such as civets, mouse deer, flying squirrels,s and various nocturnal bird species, at their silent best.

 Visitors will also be contributing directly to protecting the buffer zone and fringe areas of the Reserve, as they travel in the company of forest watchers and trained guides.
-Visitors intending to participate in this programme are expected to have good level of physical and mental fitness, required for travelling through the wilderness at night.
+Visitors intending to participate in this program are expected to have a good level of physical and mental fitness, required for traveling through the wilderness at night.

 Three slots are offered along 2 routes.